Leewired/Easy_Controls/README.md

 * ~~Fix annoying dialog that pops up for each(!) control if transformations do not match when constraining~~
 * Add support for full control library

-This tool was created for speeding up the control creating process and for coding practice.
+This tool was created for speeding up the control creating process and, most of all, for coding practice.
 I am still an inexperienced coder, and will gladly accept criticism and advice.

 -Leevi